Associate Dean for Academic Programs

 Initially coming to HCOP as an assistant professor, she was promoted to associate professor with tenure in 2006 and was named Davis Professor in 2015.
 She was promoted to associate department head and assistant dean of the Mobile campus in 2007.
 Since 2019, Marlowe has also served as the founding director of the Auburn University Center for Opioid Research, Education and Outreach.

-Dr. Marlowe has been engaged in the design of the HSOP Practice Ready Curriculum.
-She teaches in the HSOP curriculum in all three years as well as offering two electives focused on end of life and pain management.
+Dr. Marlowe has been engaged in the design of the HCOP Practice Ready Curriculum.
+She teaches in the HCOP curriculum in all three years as well as offering two electives focused on end of life and pain management.

 Dr. Marlowe's practice is based in Mobile, Alabama and is affiliated with the University of South Alabama Medical School, Department of Internal Medicine.
 She is board certified in Pharmacotherapy by the Board of Pharmaceutical Specialties.
 She is the only pharmacist in the state of Alabama credentialed in pain management by the American Academy of Pain Management.
 Marlowe is also a Certified Pain Educator and provides care for inpatient internal medicine patients, and maintains a consult service and patient advocacy program for patients with chronic pain or terminal illness.
 She is also serving on a state task force looking at the quality of hospice/palliative care in Alabama.